 Believe it or not, there is a big difference between simulated diamonds and fake diamonds.
 When you think of a fake diamond, you may think of one that's being presented as genuine when it's actually anything but the real thing.
 A simulated diamond is one that's designed specifically to imitate the appearance, characteristics and conditions of a natural gemstone and is clearly defined as such.
 It’s important to note, however, that simulated diamonds aren't genuine diamonds.
 Today, the world’s most popular simulate diamonds are known as cubic zirconia.
 Retailers who offer this popular manmade diamond replica are enjoying its rising popularity in a ‘shining’.
 Fashion.

-There are many benefits to owning simulated diamonds, such as an affordable price, a bold look and less heartbreak if something were to happen to your jewellery.
+There are many benefits to owning simulated diamonds, such as an affordable price, a bold look and less heartbreak if something were to happen to your jewelry.
 When you wear genuine diamonds, you risk losing something that may cost you a small fortune to replace.
-With simulated diamonds, however, most jewellery pieces can be replaced without putting yourself or your finances in a pinch.
+With simulated diamonds, however, most jewelry pieces can be replaced without putting yourself or your finances in a pinch.

 When it comes to size and appearance, simulated diamonds are created to look identical to a natural diamond.
 They're available in all of the sizes, shapes, cuts and colors as a real diamond and, in most cases, are eye clean in an effort to provide the wearer with a flawless look.

-If you're in the market for simulated diamonds, make sure that you purchase your jewellery from a reputable business.
+If you're in the market for simulated diamonds, make sure that you purchase your jewelry from a reputable business.
 An informed shopper is a happy shopper.
 An important part of that's knowing who you do business with.
-Some retailers who specifically deal in simulated diamonds can provide the best variety and pricing, which makes them a popular pick among jewellery lovers.
+Some retailers who specifically deal in simulated diamonds can provide the best variety and pricing, which makes them a popular pick among jewelry lovers.
 Not only can they offer beautiful designs in simulated diamonds.
 They also offer a wide selection of product where there is almost always something to suit every buyer.